-The School maintains three individual governmental funds, the General Fund, Special Revenue Fund and Capital Projects Fund.
-These funds are considered to be major funds and, accordingly, they are separately displayed.
+The School maintains two individual governmental funds, the General Fund and Capital Projects Fund.
+The General and Capital Projects Funds are considered to be major funds and, accordingly, they are separately displayed.

 Governmental funds are accounted for using modified accrual accounting.
 Modified accrual accounting focuses on available cash and other financial assets that can readily be converted to cash.
 This provides a shorter-term view of the fund's financial position.
 A reconciliation is provided with these statements, which helps to explain the differences between the fund financial statements and the government-wide financial statements.